Are you frustrated with trying to lose weight with your sluggish Thyroid?

 The probiotic was used to help balance out intestinal dysbiosis from the gastric band and chronic diarrhea.

-This patient had significant pain and multiple tender points along her neck, mid back and low back.
+This patient had significant pain and multiple tender points along her neck, mid back, and lower back.

 My suspicion is that these tender points were potentiated by low levels of thyroid hormone.